Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain-2.md

 ## The Interface File

 The nice thing about `write` is that it is a direct syscall.
-To invoke it we load the registers mentioned in the previous post with the arguments we would like to provide to the system call, load the A register with the syscall number (RAX/EAX/etc), and invoke the user mode interupt.
-The syscall patterns are below.
+To invoke it we load the registers mentioned in the previous post, load the A register with the syscall number (RAX/EAX/etc), and invoke the user mode interupt.
+The register patterns are below.

 ```python
 syscall_reg_seq = ['rdi', 'rsi', 'rdx', 'r10', 'r8', 'r9']
 usermode_reg_seq = ['rdi', 'rsi', 'rdx', 'rcx', 'r8', 'r9']
 ```

-As you can see these are pretty close to one another and this has led to some truely insidious bugs in the course of this research.
-This is also just two of the calling conventions based on registers. `usermode_reg_seq` is just the sequence needed for calling system libraries (such as the c standard library), and `syscall_reg_seq` is how you order arguments for the kernel.
+As you can see these are pretty close to one another.
+This has led to some truely insidious bugs in the course of this research.
+This is also just two of the calling conventions based on registers. `usermode_reg_seq` is the sequence needed for calling system libraries (such as the c standard library), and `syscall_reg_seq` is how you order arguments for the kernel.

 Now, let's actually provide this syscall to the program we are writing.
 We will do so via a small assembly program.
+That puts us at two small architecture specific assembly files.
+This is actually all we will need.

 ```assembly
 .text